 Types of Report Cards

 Whatever scales your school decides to go with, you’ve got options.
-Download a complete collection of 10 thoughtfully designed report card samples.
-There are options from traditional to modern, including advanced features which allow schools to set up custom classes, custom grade scales, numbered and term comments, attendance, behavior, work habits, bilingual format, and much more.
+Start by downloading a complete collection of thoughtfully designed report card examples.
+There are options from traditional to modern, including advanced features that allow schools to set up custom classes, custom grade scales, numbered and term comments, attendance, behavior, work habits, bilingual format, and much more.